Learn About the PADI Difference

 What do the PADI Companies use to track information from users?

-Google Analytics uses “cookies” to collect and record information about visitor behavior on padi.com.
+Google Analytics uses “cookies” to collect and record information about visitor behavior on padi.com/PADI App.
 Google Analytics stores information about what pages visitors’ visit, how long they are on the site, how they got here and what they click on.
 This data is not tied to personally identifiable information, such as your name or address, so this information can’t be used to identify who you are.
 We have turned on Google Analytics Demographics and Interest Reporting to get an idea of our demographics and users’ interests.
 You can use the Google Analytics Opt-Out Browser Add-on to disable tracking by Google Analytics.
 Learn more about the opt-out and how to install the Google Analytics Opt-Out Browser Add-on here.

 Most browsers are initially set to accept cookies.
 You can set your browser to notify you when you receive a cookie, giving you the chance to decide whether or not to accept it.
 (For some web pages that require an authorization, cookies are not optional.
 Users choosing not to accept cookies will probably not be able to access those pages, and may be precluded from ordering or from maintaining an account on the site.)
 If you use padi.com without changing your browser settings, we'll assume that you’re happy to receive all cookies on the padi.com website.

 What types of cookies do PADI Companies use?